vois07/SecureRoomProject/README.md

-# SecureRoomProject_Server_Site
+# SecureRoomProject
-The "SecureRoomProject_Server_Site" is project for my Bachelor of Science degree.
+The "SecureRoomProject" part Service is project for my Bachelor of Science degree.